Ambien is a medication designed to treat insomnia.

 If someone is suspected of overdosing on Ambien, you should:

 - Place the individual on their side if they are unconscious.
 This way, if they vomit, they will not choke.

 - Remain calm.
 Reduce stimulation from the environment.
 Talk quietly and lower the lights.

-- Not administer any liquids, food, or medications unless you are trained to do so.
+- Do not administer any liquids, food, or medications unless you are trained to do so.

 - Try to get information about the person, such as what drug they took, how much they took, when they last took it, any other substances they took, their age, and their weight.